Daniela Rus: Robotics

 Her projects have often drawn inspiration from nature, including the robotic fish and a trunk-like robot imbued with touch sensors.
 She has also explored the potential of extremely small-scale robots, like an ingestible origami robot that could unfold in a person's stomach to patch wounds.
 Other work has revolved around robots for a range of logistics environments, including one that can disinfect a warehouse floor in 30 minutes.

-Machine learning
+AI

-Rus and her team are trying to address some of the key challenges with today's methods for machine learning, including data quality and bias, explainability, generalizability, and sustainability.
-She is working on a new class of machine learning models that she calls “liquid networks” that can more accurately estimate uncertainty, better understand the cause-and-effect of tasks, and even that can continuously adapt to new data inputs rather than only learning during the training phase.
+Rus and her team are trying to address some of the key challenges with today's methods for AI and machine learning, including data quality and bias, explainability, generalizability, and sustainability.
+In her 2024 TED talk, she introduced Physical AI: AI that understands the physical world.
+She has been working on several Physical AI models, including "liquid networks" that are inspired by the brains of small species, can more accurately estimate uncertainty, better understand the cause-and-effect of tasks, and even that can continuously adapt to new data inputs rather than only learning during the training phase.

-Rus' research has also involved developing machine learning systems for a range of use cases and industries, including for autonomous technologies for vehicles on land, in the air and at sea.
+Rus' research has also involved developing AI systems for a range of use cases and industries, including for autonomous technologies for vehicles on land, in the air and at sea.

-She has worked on algorithms to improve autonomous driving in difficult road conditions, from country roads to snowy weather, and also released an open-source simulation engine that researchers can use to test their algorithms for autonomous vehicles.
+She has worked on AI algorithms for autonomous driving in difficult road conditions, from country roads to snowy weather, and also released an open-source simulation engine that researchers can use to test their algorithms for autonomous vehicles.